RecList/evalRS-KDD-2023/repsys-evalrs/README.md

 Folder *repsys-evalrs* wasn't properly mounted to docker container and RepSys framework cannot find `/app/repsys.ini` file.

-### I want to modify RepSys itself to make it faster or implement new features
+### I want to modify core of RepSys to make it faster or implement new features
-TBA
+Feel free to follow [the instructions](https://github.com/cowjen01/repsys#the-team) how to run RepSys locally (without docker) or contact [our Team](https://github.com/cowjen01/repsys#the-team).